Do You Notice Any Of These Issues With Your Teen?

 - Cutting classes or school altogether.

-- Spending all her free time with friends.
+- Spending all of their free time with friends.

 While many of these can be typical signs of adolescence, they’re also common problems that families who have been through divorce have with their teenage children.